 September 2022

 Burn nurse subject matter experts from across the U.S. attend BCEN’s item writer workshop to begin the development of test questions for the CBRN exam.
-Under the guidance of the newly formed CBRN Exam Construction and Review Committee, volunteer CBRN item writers from every region of the United States will develop exam items throughout the rest of the year and into 2023.
+Under the guidance of the newly formed CBRN Exam Construction Review Committee, volunteer CBRN item writers from every region of the United States will develop exam items throughout the rest of the year and into 2023.

 Late Spring/Early Summer 2022